zowe/docs-site/docs/guides/cli-installing-sample-plugin.md

 ## Overview
 This tutorial covers installing and running this bundled Zowe CLI plugin as-is (without modification), which will display your current directory contents.

-The plug-in adds a command to the CLI that lists the contents of a directory on your PC.
+The plug-in adds a command to the CLI that lists the contents of a directory on your computer.

 ## Installing the sample plug-in to Zowe CLI